Wavetek Signal Generator

 the RF output, below 137.5MHz, the less reliable it became.
 So,

-two problems.
-Not enough RF power into the attenuator and a dodgy
+then, there are two problems.
+Not enough RF power into the attenuator

-this equipment with the HP8640B.
-The latter uses loads of complicated
+the Wavetek.
+The HP uses loads of complicated mechanical switching

-mechanical switching to achieve much the same results as the
+to achieve much the same results as the Wavetek's microprocessors.

 2.4Kohm between collector and base so carefully detached it.

-It had a leak of 2.4Kohm just as it had measured in-circuit.
+It still had a leak of 2.4Kohm just as it had measured in-circuit.

 Previously the leak had been a few hundred ohms and this had

-cleared, but if it's an internal structure, maybe tin-whiskers,
+cleared, but if it's an internal structural failure, maybe tin-whiskers,

 it could recur so a new transistor is the next step.